christriescoding/alt-text-skill/README.md

 - Does it read naturally for a screen reader user?
 - Are there any images where it struggles or gets things wrong?

-Note down any examples where the output isn't quite right — that feedback is really valuable for refining the Skill instructions.
+Run it against as many different image types as you can — portraits, crowds, landscapes, graphics, screenshots — to build a picture of where it excels and where it might need the prompt refining.
+Note down any examples where the output is inaccurate or too vague, as well as any patterns in where it struggles — that feedback is really valuable for refining the Skill instructions.

+## Next Steps

+If this prototype demonstrates sufficient accuracy, the recommended next step is to integrate this capability directly into Statamic as a custom addon, allowing Editorial to generate and review alt-text without leaving the CMS.

 ---